National Legal Hotline

 A character reference should not express any view about the penalty you should receive.
 It should also not seek to minimise or make excuses for the offending.

 Character references should be printed on white A4 paper.
 They should be typed and on letterhead (if provided on behalf of an organisation), unless a handwritten reference is absolutely necessary.
 The reference should be addressed to “The Presiding Judge/Magistrate” and also include the referee’s contact details.

 Different references for different charges

 The above information should serve as a general guideline as to what may be included in a character reference.
-Each charge will require the referee to draw on different aspects of the offender’s character as relevant to the specific charges.
+Each matter will require the referee to emphasise different aspects of the offender’s character, depending on the nature of the offending.

-In a drink driving offence, the referee will largely refer to the rehabilitation of the offender and explain to the court that the offender has taken steps to ensure they will not operate a vehicle whilst intoxicated.
+In a drink driving offence, the referee will largely refer to the rehabilitation of the offender and explain to the court that the offender has taken steps to ensure they will not operate a vehicle whilst intoxicated again.

 Where the person has been charged with assault or stealing the character reference may emphasise the offender’s prior good character and may also draw the court’s attention to any steps they have taken to address the underlying issues.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.